 Click on Create function

-There are three different option displayed here.
-However we will choose “use a blueprint” option as you can see in below screenshot.
+There are three different options displayed here.
+However, we will choose “use a blueprint” option as you can see below screenshot.

-In the blueprint search box, type hello-world and you will get two blueprint for hello world.
-One in python and another in Node.js .
-Select which ever you want and click on configure.
+In the blueprint search box, type hello-world and you will get two blueprints for hello-world.
+One in Python and another in Node.js.
+Select whichever you want and click on configure.

-Once you click on configure, A screen to fill up basic detail will come.
-Fill up function name as below, and for role keep create a new role as selected and scroll down
+Once you click on configure, A screen to fill up basic detail will come up.
+Fill up the function name below, and for the role, keep create a new role as selected and scroll down

-If you scroll down to function code, you will see below code generated for the lambda
+If you scroll down to the function code, you will see below code generated for the lambda

-Within few seconds you will see a message in screen as successfully created.
+Within a few seconds, you will see a message on the screen as successfully created.